pixelastic/aberlaas/README.md

 ## Usage

 Use this by calling the `aberlaas` script to perform tasks on your code.
-We suggest you add `scripts` aliases in your `package.json` to run them.
+The following `scripts` are automatically added to your `package.json`.

 ```json
 "scripts": {